jstowers/ReactNative-Albums/README.md

         );
     ```

-To render the child within the parent `<Card />` component, you only need reference `props.children`:
+To render the child within the parent _Card_ component, you only need reference _props.children_:

     ```javascript
         // Card component